codedthinking/bead.zip/docs/getting-started.md

 ## Working with Dependencies

-The real power of Bead comes from linking computations together.
+The real power of bead comes from linking computations together.

-### 1. Create a Data Source Bead
+### 1. Create a Data Source bead

 ```bash
 $ cd ..